taranasus/LoopringSharp/README.md

 ## Secure client

 The regular client has a security flaw in it, in that it stores the apiKey, l2Pk and L1Pk in memory within itself, in order to facilitate easier API calls.
-This is great for server-side aplications where you have full control of the machine the code is running on so there's no risk of someone trying to extrat those keys from the hardware's memory.
+This is great for server-side aplications where you have full control of the machine on which the code is running, so there's no risk of someone trying to extract those keys from RAM with a RAM editor.

-However, if creating a client application that will run on users's hardware or on the web, it is recommended to use the secure client
+However, if creating a client application which runs on the users's hardware or on the web, it is recommended to use the secure client

 ```csharp
 LoopringAPI.SecureClient client = new LoopringAPI.SecureClient();